 When that to-do list does not get done, give yourself grace.
 You are not Wonder Woman with godlike powers to do everything all the time.
 Know you can always start fresh tomorrow.
 Pick some small wins to always get done!
 (See #4).

 If it was a frustrating day with the kids love on them at bedtime/ or get them in bed early so you can reset and try again for a better tomorrow.
 You can try to think about what made it hard and how to can change it up to make things go smoother.
-After those thoughts about making tomorrow a better day- forgive the faults of today and sleep (or have a glass a wine)!
+After those thoughts about making tomorrow a better day- forgive the faults of today and sleep (or have a glass of wine)!

-When you do give them the direct and full attention they will sometimes repay you with some content independent time!
+When you do give them direct and full attention they will sometimes repay you with some content independent time!
 Maybe instead of 40 interrupting questions you only get 20 this time.
 Ha, I say this because they are always going to be wanting and needing your attention until one day they won’t.
 You will miss it and wish for the rewind.
 Giving that attention now will help ensure that those kiddos know as they grow you have always given the attention and when they are ready for it will seek you out!

 Attention giving can be as light as watching some TV together or as Heavy as playing a game of Monopoly.
 The point is to make sure you are present.
 No phone, work, or distraction.
 Live in that moment with your kiddo.
 Bonus points if you do so while teaching or modeling a skill- especially one they can practice when you can’t give the attention.